The UNC Policy Manual

 7. Notification of intent to establish or discontinue a certificate or teacher licensure program.

-Constituent institutions must utilize the most recent versions of request forms as required, maintained, and made available by the UNC System Office.
+Constituent institutions must utilize the most recent versions of Request forms as required, maintained, and made available by the UNC System Office.
 Forms for new degree program requests must at minimum address the areas indicated in Section 400.1, Policy on Academic Program Planning, of the UNC Policy Manual, as the basis for decision making on the requests.
+Requests for planning authorization (RPA) must be accompanied by the most recent version of the financial worksheet signed by an institution’s chief financial officer.

 II.
 Academic Program Planning